caspahouzer/TiPasscode/README.md

 # TiPasscode
 iOS passcode input view

 Optimized for iPhone and iPad.
-Should word on Android too.
+Should work on Android too.

 ~~~
 // Init the passcode view